sirkostya009/djinni-dou-scraper/README.md

 [job-scraper-lambda](https://github.com/sirkostya009/job-scraper-lambda).

 ### How to run:
-1. Make sure you have `TELEGRAM_BOT_TOKEN` environment variable set.
-And `MONGO_URL`, but if you don't, it will default to `mongodb://localhost:27017`.
+1. Make sure you have `TELEGRAM_BOT_TOKEN`, `PORT`, `WEBHOOK_URL` and `MONGO_URL` environment variables set.
+With `MONGO_URL` defaulting to `mongodb://localhost:27017` if not set.
+2. `WEBHOOK_URL` is the domain where the bot is hosted.
+If it's localhost you're running at make sure you got them certificates installed, they can be self-singed.
-2. After that just run `go run .`
+3. After that just run `go run .`